outstandingly64/places-app/README.md

 The REST API/Backend is hosted separately via Heroku.

 Update: currently setting up image uploading to aws s3 -- heroku does not have file persistent storage, which is causing images not to be saved/displayed.
+Heroku Dynos also no longer a thing, therfore temporarily unable to fetch backend data from MongoDB cluster.
+These bug fixes are in progress.